ietf-wg-idr/RFC4271bis/rfc4271bis.md

 Path Attributes:
-  : A variable-length sequence of path attributes is present in every UPDATE message, except for an UPDATE message that carries only the withdrawn routes.
+  : A variable-length sequence of path attributes is present in every UPDATE message, except for an UPDATE message that carries only withdrawn routes.
 Each path attribute is a triple &lt;attribute type, attribute length, attribute value&gt; of variable length.